(2002-01-25) Basic Functions

 greatly simplifies this system of equations, which boils down to a linear system:

 pX = q(1-Y) and p (1-Y)+ q X = (1+Y)

 This may be rewritten

-Also, we may solve for Y and obtain:
+Also, we may as well solve for Y to obtain another interesting relation:

 The well-known relation exp(x+iy)=exp(x)(cos(y)+ i sin(y))